tm3023/Stock-Portfolio-Analysis/README.md

 # Stock Portfolio Analysis
 Mathematical methods are used to build a stock portfolio from S&amp;P 500 stocks.
 Monte Carlo simulations are then used to evaluate the performance of the portfolio before and after weighting optimisation.
-An efficient frontier is used to find weightings that meet certain perfomance criteria.
+An efficient frontier is used to find weightings that meet certain performance criteria.

 ## Stock Selection for Portfolio
 In the following we will build a portfolio of S&P 500 stocks and use yfinance to obtain historical data of the selceted stocks.
 We may build a portoflio manually with stocks an investor is already interested in, however we have automated this process by exctracting a random sample of tickers from a table of S&P 500 stocks on wikipedia and then using k-means clustering to sort the stocks by specific attributes.
 We must decide on the number of clusters to assign the stocks to, so we we may use inertia as a measure of how well-fitting the clusters are.
 Lower inertia indicates a better fit.